The Dictionary's Next Evolution

-I prefer to focus my learning on real situations instead contrived worksheet examples.
-(If DuoLingo asks me how big the elephant is one more time, I'm gonna lose it).Writing emails to the people I work with (in this case, adminsitrators at the University of Bonn) has been a perfect opportunity for this!
+What's more, this approach centers real situations instead contrived worksheet examples.
+(If DuoLingo asks me how big the elephant is one more time, I'm gonna lose it).Writing emails to the people I work with (in this case, administrators at the University of Bonn) has been a perfect opportunity for this!
 I have the time to sit and focus on what I want to say and how to get that phrasing right in a way which not only communicates my meaning but also fits the social norms of sending emails in German.
 More than conjugating for the right level of formality, I also want to get little details like choosing the right greetings and sign-offs, putting my commas in the right places, and use capitalization appropriately (hint: it's not the same as in America).

 To do these things, I've given ChatGPT the following instructions: